ardalanr/IsaacLab-to-Go2-Locomotion/README.md

-# Sim-to-Real project on Unitree Go2
+# Sim-to-Real RL Policy Deployment Unitree Go2

 ## Overview

-This repository is forked from [walk-these-ways](https://github.com/Improbable-AI/walk-these-ways), which is a Go1 Sim-to-Real Locomotion Starter Kit.
-It seems that [walk-these-ways](https://github.com/Improbable-AI/walk-these-ways) can be untilized on Unitree [A1](https://github.com/fan-ziqi/dog_rl_deploy) with simple modifications, since those robots are base on [unitree-legged-sdk](https://github.com/unitreerobotics/unitree_legged_sdk).
+This repository is forked from [walk-these-ways-go2](https://github.com/Teddy-Liao/walk-these-ways-go2), which is a Go2 Sim-to-Real locomotion pipeline.

-However, the brand-new architecture [unitree-sdk2 ](https://github.com/unitreerobotics/unitree_sdk2)is not based on UDP anymore, so this project aims to train and deploy walk-these-ways on Unitree Go2 by modifying SDK interfaces.
+This project aims to train and deploy RL locomotion policies trained using IsaacLab using the [walk-these-ways](https://github.com/Improbable-AI/walk-these-ways) code on the Unitree Go2.

 ## Requirements
 * miniconda